 Increase Blood Flow and Oxygen Delivery

-A proper dynamic warm up will increase muscle blood flow and total body blood circulation, which is key for delivery oxygen rich blood to the muscle tissue and clearing out metabolic byproducts from previous training sessions.
+A proper dynamic warm up will increase muscle blood flow and total body blood circulation.
+This is key for delivering oxygen-rich blood to the muscle tissue and clearing out metabolic byproducts from previous training sessions.

-Additionally, a proper dynamic warm up will begin to shunt blood flow to the gut and promote higher distributions of total body blood flow to active muscle tissues, further enhancing exercise output and performance.
+Additionally, a proper dynamic warm up will begin to shunt blood flow to the gut.
+You’ll get higher distributions of total body blood flow to active muscle tissues.
+With your blood already flowing where it needs to before you start your lifts, you can further enhance your exercise output and performance.